 The Breville Smart Grinder gets great reviews from both few experts and owners for its range of features and ease of use.
 It even compares favorably to the Vario in a few roundups.
-It has a narrower range of grind selections, but its 25 settings are sufficient for most people -- only the most diehard coffee bean tweakers say they need more.
+It has a narrower range of grind selections, but its 25 settings are sufficient for most people -- only the most diehard coffee-bean tweakers say they need more.
 It has a doser, which is great if you make a lot of coffee because it enables you to grind coffee for several cups at a time very quickly.
 The hopper is also removable so you can easily swap it out for different types of coffee beans.
-It gets very good reviews for fine grinds, but less so for coarser grinds.
+The Smart Grinder gets very good reviews for fine grinds, but less so for coarser grinds.

 The Baratza Virtuoso has long been a favorite of coffee enthusiasts and gets good reviews from experts as a highly affordable, entry-level conical burr coffee grinder.
 One professional reviewer notes that it's a good mid-level grinder for those wanting a reliable home grinder.
 Another says the Virtuoso is the first entry in Baratza's line up of prosumer grinders (i.e. a grinder that has commercial-level qualities for the home barista).
 It doesn't have the great ease-of-use features of the Breville Smart Grinder, but may appeal more to true coffee aficionados.

-The lower you go in price for a burr coffee grinder, the lower the ratings tend to be, However, the Capresso 560.01 Infinity Burr Grinder (Est. $95) is a good grinder for the price, reviewers say.
+The lower you go in price for a burr coffee grinder, the lower the ratings tend to be, However, the Capresso 560.01 Infinity Burr Grinder (Est. $100) is a good grinder for the price, reviewers say.
 It's a conical burr grinder with 16 settings, from espresso to French press, and is widely considered to be a well-designed machine, with users commenting that they especially like how the container holding the grounds fits snugly into the base, which reduces coffee dust.
 Many also appreciate its slow grinding speed, which helps to preserve coffee flavor and aroma.
-The Capresso is recommended for automatic-drip coffeemakers, and many call it a good choice for espresso novices as well because it doesn't require the huge investment of an upscale espresso grinder.
+The Capresso is recommended for automatic-drip coffeemakers, but many call it a good choice for espresso novices as well because it doesn't require the huge investment of an upscale espresso grinder.
 A few gripe about static electricity build-up, but this seems to be a common problem with burr grinders.

-Another Baratza, the Baratza Encore - Conical Burr Coffee Grinder (Est. $130) costs a bit more than the Capresso, but it also comes with the Baratza reputation as a great burr coffee grinder.
+Another Baratza, the Baratza Encore (Est. $130) costs a bit more than the Capresso, but it also comes with the Baratza reputation as a great burr coffee grinder.
 This is a very basic grinder, and most say it's best for those who use mostly medium grinds -- such as for drip coffee makers -- because it's inconsistent at the upper and lower ends of the grinds scale.
 And speaking of scales, its dosing system isn't terribly accurate, you pulse a gram at a time and that dose can be inconsistent, so at least one expert recommends keeping a scale handy to be sure you're not over or under dosing your pour-over blends.
 Still, if you long for a Baratza, but don't have a lot to spend, experts say this is a good place to start.
 Those who went to this grinder from a blade grinder are very pleased with the step up in quality.